siyuan-zou/siyuan-zou/README.md

-<h2 align="left">Hi 👋!
-I am Siyuan, an AI scientist and a previous math student from Paris</h2>
+<h2 align="left">Hi 👋 I am Siyuan, an AI scientist and a previous math student from Paris</h2>

+### 👩‍💻 About Me

+I'm a programmer focused on **AI**, **machine learning**, and **quantitative finance**.
+I enjoy solving complex problems and working on cutting-edge projects.
+My goal is to combine technical skills with entrepreneurship to build innovative solutions.

 ###